 In the villa there is a folder with all kinds of info.
 To stimulate the fun here are already some tips.
+And don’t forget to visit the Tourist Info Vall de Pop website.

 In the Jalon-valley (and neighboring valleys) own wine is made.
 Red, white and rose, but according to our very subjective judgement, the Mistela (wine) is worth tasting.
 The nearest bodegas can be found in Jalon and Parcent.